roedoejet/wordweaver/projects/every-voice/README.md

     EveryVoiceModule.forRoot({
       apiUrl: "https://[INSTANCE].hf.space/gradio_api/queue/", // 👈 your TTS backend endpoint
       enableTTS: true, // 👈 set this to false if you want to disable your TTS in certain deployment environments.
 Note, if this is disabled, your EveryVoice components will not render and TTS will not be accessible from your application.
       bearerToken: "[HF_TOKEN]", // 👈 OPTIONAL authentication token if required by your API.
 It will be treated as an Authorization Bearer token
       speakerID: "[SPEAKER NAME]", // 👈 OPTIONAL speaker id.
       steps: 3, // 👈  OPTIONAL: number of diffusion steps
+      requiresAuth: false, // 👈 set this to false if you do not require users to authenticate before using TTS.
+If you do, you will need to set up an Auth0 account.
+See below for more details.
     }),
   ],
 })